Richard Lane (announcer)

-Richard Lane (May 28, 1899 – September 5, 1982) was an American actor and television announcer/presenter.
+Richard Lane (May 28, 1899 – September 5, 1982), sometimes known as Dick Lane, was an American actor and television announcer/presenter.
 In movies, he played assured, fast-talking slickers: usually press agents, policemen and detectives, sometimes swindlers and frauds.
 He is perhaps best known to movie fans as "Inspector Farraday" in the Boston Blackie mystery-comedies.
 Lane also played Faraday in the first radio version of Boston Blackie, which ran on NBC from June 23, 1944 to September 15, 1944.
-Lane was an early arrival on television, first as a news reporter and then as a sports announcer, broadcasting wrestling and roller derby shows on KTLA-TV, mainly from the Grand Olympic Auditorium in Los Angeles.
+Lane was an early arrival on television, first as a news reporter and then as a sports announcer, broadcasting wrestling and roller derby shows on KTLA-TV, mainly from the Olympic Auditorium in Los Angeles.

 Biography

 Early years

 Lane was born in 1899 in Rice Lake, Wisconsin to a farm family.
 Early in life he developed talents for reciting poetry and doing various song-and-dance acts.

 By his teenage years, Lane was doing an "iron jaw" routine in circuses around Europe and worked as a drummer touring with a band in Australia.
 After the decline of vaudeville, Lane found work in motion pictures.
 He started in small roles but producers and directors saw how well he handled dialogue, and he soon became one of Hollywood's busiest actors, equally skilled at drama and comedy.
 A shrewd businessman, Lane insisted on a two-week guarantee for every assignment.
 He might work for only a few days on a picture, but still be paid for the two weeks.
 This allowed him to accept multiple jobs weekly, and with the extra pay he soon became a seasoned investor.
 During one six-month period Richard Lane appeared in 29 feature films.

 During World War II, he appeared as emcee with USO troops entertaining G.I.s.
 His unit appeared at Fort MacArthur in September 1944.
 Lane also announced for the Jalopy Derby and Destruction Derby at Ascot Park, Gardena, California.

 Lane appeared in character roles in more than 150 films between 1937 and 1951.
 He was so firmly established as a rapid-fire sharpie that Columbia Pictures producer Jules White co-starred him with "nervous" comedian Gus Schilling for a series of two-reel slapstick comedies.
 Schilling and Lane were a popular team at Columbia, second only to The Three Stooges.
 The series ran from 1945 to 1950.

 Lane's only starring roles were in the Schilling and Lane shorts and a single feature film, Devil Ship (1948), in which he played tough ship's captain "Biff Brown."